MMRezAkp/TopoSurrogate-Shield/README.md

 # Neural Network Analysis Pipeline for Backdoor Detection

-A comprehensive 3-stage pipeline for neural network analysis using topological signal strength (TSS) and graph neural networks (GNN) for backdoor detection.
+A comprehensive 3-stage pipeline for neural network analysis using Topological Susceptibility Score (TSS) and graph neural networks (GNN) for backdoor detection.
 This toolkit provides end-to-end capabilities from activation extraction to attack success rate analysis.

 ## Pipeline Overview